 The Russian disinformation campaign has not been successful in reaching the broader public, but rather polarizes the debate and provides a foundation for anti-EU populists.

-On Wednesday, March 17, the police turned to Ukrainians with a request not to trust the rumours and receive information only from trusted sources.
+On Wednesday, March 17, the police turned to Ukrainians with a request not to trust the rumors and receive information only from trusted sources.